StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 Replace the following values:

-* `YOUR_ACCESS_KEY` and `YOUR_SECRET_KEY` - the credentials that will be used to secure the MinIO system.
+* `YOUR_ACCESS_KEY` and `YOUR_SECRET_KEY` - the credentials used to secure the MinIO system.
 The automatic backup jobs and the restore jobs will use them.
 They're also required to manually access the MinIO storage. `YOUR_ACCESS_KEY` should contain 5 to 20 alphanumerical characters and `YOUR_SECRET_KEY` should contain 8 to 40 alphanumerical characters.

 ## Configuration and topology data \(StackGraph\)